conda-forge/swi-prolog-feedstock/README.md

 Installing swi-prolog
 =====================

-Installing `swi-prolog` from the `conda-forge` channel can be achieved by adding `conda-forge` to your channels with:
+Installing `swi-prolog` from the `conda-forge/label/swi_prolog_experimental` channel can be achieved by adding `conda-forge/label/swi_prolog_experimental` to your channels with:

 ```
-conda config --add channels conda-forge
+conda config --add channels conda-forge/label/swi_prolog_experimental
 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `swi-prolog` can be installed with `conda`:
+Once the `conda-forge/label/swi_prolog_experimental` channel has been enabled, `swi-prolog` can be installed with `conda`:

 ```
 conda install swi-prolog